A will is one of the most important legal documents you can have, yet many Canadians have yet to check this off their to-do list.

 Do You Need A Lawyer To Make A Will In Alberta?

-You are not required to use a lawyer to make a will in Alberta.
+No, you are not required to use a lawyer to make a will in Alberta.
 However, there may be some situations where you may benefit from legal advice such as if you have a complex estate or you’d like to add custom clauses into your will.

 Does A Will Need To Be Notarized In Alberta?

 That being said, if your estate needs to go through probate, you will need an affidavit of execution.
 An affidavit of execution helps confirm the validity of a will and is required in some circumstances.
-It is NOT required for your will to be legal.
+It is not required for your will to be legal.
 It can be completed at the time you execute your will, at a later date, or even after you pass away.

 Many Canadians will choose to wait to complete this process if they expect they may need to make updates to their will, since it needs to be completed each time your will is updated.